 I think the word free just makes me want to dance and sing…..

 Well, that’s the end of this guide to the River Walk.
 I think I’ve listed every single thing to do at the River Walk that I’ve discovered over the past few times I’ve visited.
-I really hope you found this guide useful.
-If you have any more questions, feel free to email me at [email protected].
-I’d love to hear from you!
-Chow!
+Let me know your thoughts in the comments below!